-Jenks, a Republican, was the representative for New Hampshire's 1st congressional district from 1937 to 1942.
+Jenks was the representative for New Hampshire’s 1st congressional district and was a Republican.
+He served from 1937 to 1942.

 From Jan 1937 to Nov 1942, Jenks missed 65 of 527 roll call votes, which is 12.3%.
 This is worse than the median of 6.6% among the lifetime records of representatives serving in Nov 1942.
 The chart below reports missed votes over time.